s-damian/rust-solana-wallet/README.md

 > Send SOLs (lamports) to a recipient address (sign outgoing transaction).

 > Command with arguments: cargo run -- send ```RECIPIENT``` ```AMOUNT```

+This command allows you to sign a transaction leaving your wallet to a destination address.

 **Example** to send ```0.002``` SOLs (```2000000``` lamports) to recipient address ```EMLY3VvNZ41yMWyPQy2AiEfJTPpZdzeGNG5zaaq3Lihb```.